MobileRoboticsSkoltech/ORB_SLAM3/README.md

     <name of output trajectory without any file extention.
 For instance, seq_1 will lead to f_seq_1.txt and kf_seq_1.txt>
 ```

+That is it.
+Below is original ORB-SLAM 3 documentation.

 # ORB-SLAM3

 `mrob_patches` branch contains